The Impact of COVID-19 on Current International Students

 As long as you remain in Active F-1 status, the 5-month physical presence requirement will not apply while the temporary measures related to COVID-19 are in place.
 This means you can remain outside the US for more than 5 months without fear of termination.
 In normal circumstances, an absence from the US of 5 months or more would result in termination of your F-1 status.
 However, this is currently not being enforced.

-If you departed the US this year and choose to study remotely from outside the US during the winter quarter/spring semester, your status should remain active as long as you meet full-time enrollment requirements, even if you will be outside the US for more than 5 months.
+If you departed the US this year and choose to study remotely from outside the US during the upcoming term, your status should remain active as long as you meet full-time enrollment requirements, even if you will be outside the US for more than 5 months.

 You must apply for a new F-1 visa in order to re-enter the US; you will not be permitted to enter the US with an expired F-1 visa sticker (except for Canadian and Bermudan citizens).
 Review ISSS's Visa Renewal page to learn about visa renewal and check your US Embassy/Consulate website for visa appointment availability.